By Michael Garber

 • proportion insured

-• rural-urban category
+• rural-urban category (three levels)

 For reference, the code to fit each final glm model follows: